gojamont/portfolio/README.md

 Video

 # Overview
 Overview page contains descriptions of main sections of the website.
 This page is user-friendly and easy to navigate.
+You can welcome to discover all the sections one by one :smile:
 ## Home
 Home is a home page.
 This is the first page you see when entering the webpage.
 If navigation bar section "Home" is clicked, background color will change and you will discover a new home page.